 - Conversely, Dallas hadn’t given up a power play goal in their past 30 chances on the road heading into Game Six.

-- Miroslav Satan, the Sabres’ leading goal scorer with 40 in the regular season, didn’t score in his last eight games of the 1999 playoffs.
-Mike Modano, the Stars’ leading point getter, also didn’t score a goal all series long and didn’t find the back of the net 11 straight games/
+- Miroslav Satan, the Sabres’ leading goal scorer with 40 in the regular season, didn’t find the net in his last eight games of the 1999 playoffs.
+Mike Modano, the Stars’ leading point getter, also didn’t score a goal all series long and didn’t find the back of the net for 11 straight games.

-- Dominik Hasek and Ed Belfour both finished with goals-against averages under two, which was the first time in the expansion era that both opposing goalies in the Final did so and it was also the first time it had happened since 1945.
+- Dominik Hasek and Ed Belfour both finished with goals-against average marks of under two, which was the first time in the expansion era that both opposing goalies in the Final did so and it was also the first time it had happened since 1945.

 - Buffalo ended the season with a record of 8-2 in one-goal games, while Dallas was 8-8.

-- 98 percent of the series was either tied or a one-goal difference.
+- 98 percent of the minutes played in the series were either tied or a one-goal difference.
 Dallas had a two-goal lead for five minutes throughout, none for Buffalo.

 - Sabres defenseman Darryl Shannon was the only NHL defenseman to notch a plus/minus rating of +20 or better between 1996-97 and 1998-99.

 - Stu Barnes became the first player to score seven playoff goals for a team after not scoring for that team in the preceding regular season.

 - In the calendar year of 1998, Dallas and Buffalo had the two best records in the NHL – each having played 75 games.
 Dallas had a 47-18-10 mark while Buffalo went 41-18-16.